itsbigspark/pymetagen/README.md

 ### Filter

 A tool to filter a data set.
-This command is useful to filter a data set based on a SQL query.
+This command is useful to filter a data set based on a SQL query, where the table name is the name of the file, by default.
 The following command:

 ```bash
 metagen filter -i tests/data/testdata.csv -q "SELECT * FROM data WHERE imdb_score > 9"